Update on CytoSorb® in Infective Endocarditis

 Hemoadsorption with CytoSorb – new evidence from current studies

 Update on CytoSorb® in Infective Endocarditis and other

 Prof. Daniel Wendt

 –> you can also watch the symposium via livestream

 An extracorporeal blood purification method to reduce excess inflammatory mediators and elevated levels of bilirubin and myoglobin.

 Septic shock in critical care, vasoplegic shock in non-infectious triggers (e.g., in cardiac surgery patients), liver failure, rhabdomyolysis.

 Multicenter and monocenter studies in Europe and USA, an international register, case series.

 The innovative bead technology is the core of CytoSorb, the first and only 24-hour-licensed extracorporeal cytokine adsorber.

-CytoSorb therapy is used in patients with various types of hyperinflammatory and infectious conditions such as, in particular, septic shock and systemic hyperinflammation during or after cardiopulmonary bypass in cardiac surgery (e.g., endocarditis, aortic aneurysm).Other potential indications include trauma, burns, pancreatitis, necrotizing fasciitis, combination with ECMO, liver failure and rhabdomyolysis.
+Use of CytoSorb therapy* has been documented in patients with various types of hyperinflammatory and infectious conditions such as septic shock and systemic hyperinflammation also during or after CPB in cardiac surgery (e.g., endocarditis, aortic surgery).Other clinical conditions in which CytoSorb has been shown to help the body recover, by absorbing compounds listed on our label, include trauma, burns, pancreatitis, necrotizing fasciitis, liver failure and rhabdomyolysis.